saint1729/pas-appmaker/README.md

 ### App Config

 Your App Config directory is where your App Maker template files are located.
-The power and flexibility of App Maker are largely contained within these files.
-App Config will allow you to fully customize how App Maker generates your application definitions.
+App Config allows you to fully customize how App Maker generates application definitions.
 By default App Maker assumes "/var/spool/pas/conf/app-config/".
 However, this is tunable using one of the two options below...

 `export PAS_APP_CONFIG=/var/spool/pas/conf/app-config`